logles/Find_and_Match/README.md

 * Build Difficulty drop down/logic

-*

-*

-*
+* We were able to provide two distinct UI elements

 ## Specifications in JS

-* //TODO Created a function to shuffle the cards upon page reset
+* Created a function to shuffle the cards upon page reset

 * Created a function which flips a card when it is clicked on

-* //TODO Created a function which keeps track of the number of attempts the user has made
+* Created a function which keeps track of the number of attempts the user has made

-* //TODO: Create a function which recognizes when a pair is found and hides the found pair
+* Create a function which recognizes when a pair is found and hides the found pair

 * //TODO: Create a function which recognizes when the user has won and logs the user's score in local memory

+## PageElements.JS

+* When a button in the difficulty Menu is clicked, it displays cards based on the chosen difficulty level (Easy, Medium, or Hard) and sets the chosenDifficulty variable accordingly.

 ## CSS

-* inside the CSS you will find the Card-style for the cards to be able to be flipped
+* Inside the CSS you will find the Card-style for the cards to be able to be flipped and for them to be organized

+* In the CSS inside the assests you will find the 9 Images for the matching card game